 This species takes feeding seriously.
 They have developed an interesting practice of kneeling on their calloused, hairy, padded knees to eat short grass.
 They will also use their snouts and tusks to dig for bulbs, tubers, and roots during the dry season.
 During the wet season, they may eat earthworms and other small invertebrates.

 Where do warthogs live?

-Warthogs are found in moist and arid savannas.
-They avoid rain forests, deserts, and high mountains.
+They are found in moist and arid savannas.
+They avoid rainforests, deserts, and high mountains.